 Reports platform

+Updates to this TA Bulletin include:

+the removal of the monthly reporting requirements; and

+information about monthly training sessions that are hosted by the Texas Workforce Commission (TWC).

 Company Page

 The My Company page (Figure 1), also known as a Career page, provides information for job seekers, employers, and community partners to learn about the Board’s purpose and services, information about upcoming events, and insights into the local job market.